-- Detectors of ionizing radiation (e.g. Gamma rays) generate a current pulse signal for each radiation quantum received - The charge (area) of the pulse signal is proportional to the radiation quantum energy - The electronics has to measure the charge of each pulse, not its shape or position in time.
-In fact, the initial time of each pulse is known (signaled by auxiliary electronics) and all pulses have equal shape - As soon as the shape is fixed, Amplitude and Area give us the same information, since one can be derived from the other - The precision of the measure is limited by noise sources in the detector and in the electronics - Measurements of many pulses are collected and classified by size - The distribution of the measured pulse-charge reflects the distribution in energy (spectrum) of the radiation. - The energy spectrum of the radiation gives information about the radioactive source (type and quantity of radionuclides, etc.)
+- Detectors of ionizing radiation (e.g. Gamma rays) generate a current pulse signal for each radiation quantum received - The charge of the pulse signal is proportional to the radiation quantum energy - The electronics has to measure the charge of each pulse, not its shape or position in time.
+In fact, the initial time of each pulse is known (signaled by auxiliary electronics) and all pulses have equal shape, i.e. equal waveform with normalized amplitude - The precision of the measure is limited by noise sources in the detector and in the electronics - Measurements of many pulses are collected and classified by size - The distribution of the measured pulse-charge reflects the distribution in energy (spectrum) of the radiation.
+The energy scale can be calibrated by measuring radiations with known energy. - The energy spectrum of the radiation gives information about the radioactive source (type and quantity of radionuclides, etc.)